openforis/sepal-doc/docs/source/setup/nicfi.rst

    :group: setup_nicfi

 After submitting the form, an email will be sent with a link to activate your account.
-Check your email for an invitation to complete the sign-up process.
+Check your email for an invitation to complete the signup process.

 Select the link and a new form will appear.
 Complete the form and you will receive a success message with a new page to sign in to your account.